vboussange/PhDthesis/draft/intro.md

   - May, and the literature on stability diversity and resilience, has focused on broad scales features, while forces act that the individual level
   - feedback between the emergence of networks of interaction and individual behaviors.

+- despite the great complexity of complex adaptive systems, regular empirical patterns are observed
+  - patterns of biodiversity: \cite{Gaston2000}
+  - patterns in interaction networks \cite{Bascompte} and \cite{Scheffer}
+    - in particular, diversity hostspots in mountain regions \cite{Rahbek}
+  - diversification of economies: \cite{Hidalgo}
+  - fat tails in financial economics
+- *Those patterns are unique opportunities to learn the fundamental processes that have generated it.
+The interplay between ecological and evolutionary processes have recently been majorly proposed to explain those processes*

 ## Eco-evolutionary processes
 - Basic rules of systems
   - a gene is taken to mean a variable unit that codes for a specific trait (such as eye colour), and different variants of the gene (coding in this example for different eye colours) are called alleles.
 Changes in allele frequency can occur as a consequence of three processes.
 First, there is reproduction, in which offspring organisms acquire copies of alleles from their parents.
 Secondly, in the copying process, random mutations can occur which may change one allele to another, or create a completely new allele.
 Finally, for whatever reason, organisms carrying one allele may end up having more offspring than another: this is selection.